microsoft/qsharp-compiler/src/VSCodeExtension/BUILDING.md

 - npm and vsce
 - PowerShell Core (6.0 or later)
-- .NET Core SDK 3.0 or later (optional, only needed if using local version of language server)
+- .NET Core SDK 3.0 or later

 ### Obtaining npm and vsce ###